Equivariant operational Chow rings of T-linear schemes: Equivariant Kronecker duality and Localization

-Let $X$ be a complete special $T$-linear scheme.
-It follows from Corollary \ref{cs.cor.tlinear} that the image of the {\em injective} map is contained in the intersection of the images of the (also injective) maps

-where $H$ runs over all subtori of codimension one in $T$.
+Let $X$ be a complete $T$-linear scheme.
+It follows from Corollary \ref{cs.cor.tlinear} that the image of the {\em injective} map $i^*_T:A^*_T(X)\to A^*_T(X^T)$ is contained in the intersection of the images of the (also injective) maps $ i^*_{T,H}:A^*_T(X^H)\to A^*_T(X^T), $ where $H$ runs over all subtori of codimension one in $T$.
 When the image of $i^*_T$ is {\rm exactly} the intersection of the images of the maps $i^*_{T,H}$ we say, following \cite{go:opk}, that $X$ has the {\em Chang-Skjelbred property} (or {\em CS property}).
 If the defining condition holds over $\Q$ rather than $\Z$, we say that $X$ has the {\em rational CS property}.
-By Theorem \ref{cs.thm}, any complete $T$-scheme in characteristic zero has the rational CS property.
-It would be interesting to determine which complete special $T$-schemes satisfy the CS property over $\Z$ and in arbitrary characteristic.
+By Theorem \ref{smth.comp.free.rem}, any smooth complete $T$-scheme has the rational CS property; by Theorem \ref{cs.thm}, so does any complete $T$-scheme in characteristic zero.
+It would be interesting to determine, in arbitrary characteristic, which complete, possibly singular, $T$-linear schemes satisfy the CS property.
 For instance, toric varieties are known to have this property \cite{p:t}.
 We anticipate that this also holds for projective embeddings of semisimple groups of adjoint type (this shall be pursued elsewhere).
 For the corresponding problem with rational coefficients, we provide an answer next.

-\begin{thm} Let $X$ be a complete special $T$-scheme.
-If either one of the following conditions holds \begin{enumerate}[(a)] \item ${\rm char}(\k)=0$. \item ${\rm char}(\k)\geq 0$ and there is a $T$-equivariant envelope $\pi:\tilde{X}\to X$, where $\tilde{X}$ is special, projective and smooth. \end{enumerate} Then $X$ has the rational CS property.
+\begin{thm} Let $X$ be a complete $T$-linear scheme.
+If there exists an equivariant envelope $\pi:\tilde{X}\to X$ with $\tilde{X}$ smooth, then $X$ has the rational CS property.
 In particular, projective embeddings of connected reductive linear algebraic groups have the rational CS property in arbitrary characteristic. \end{thm}